 The Grave Robber Chronicles can more or less be divided into three eras chronologically within the universe:

-The Lost Tomb ➔ We move away from the historical period and step into the modern times as we shift our focus from to Wu Xie from another family – Clan Wu.
-The Lost Tomb (I, II, III) tells of the adventures a young Wu Xie finds himself in as he searches for his Third Uncle who mysteriously disappeared on a mission.
-Joining hin are Zhang Qiling and Wang Pangzi – the Iron Triangle as they are known would form a friendship stronger than brotherhood.
-Eventually Zhang Qiling must leave on a ten year mission of his own, and Wu Xie is forced to hold down the fort alone in his absence.
-As he waits for Zhang Qiling, an older Wu Xie adopts a young apprentice, Li Cu, in the Tomb of the Sea.
-Reunited with allies from the other eight families, they take on the evil Clan Wang who seeks to end the nine families and the world with them if possible. *The Lost Tomb III has not yet aired.
+The Lost Tomb ➔ We move away from the historical period and step into the modern times as we shift our focus to Wu Xie from another family – Clan Wu.
+The Lost Tomb (I, II, III) / Ultimate Note tells of the adventures of a young Wu Xie as he searches for his Third Uncle who mysteriously disappeared on a mission.
+Joining him are Zhang Qiling and Wang Pangzi – the Iron Triangle.
+They would form a friendship stronger than brotherhood.
+Eventually Zhang Qiling leaves on a ten year mission of his own, and Wu Xie is forced to hold down the fort alone in his absence.
+As he waits for Zhang Qiling, a now older Wu Xie adopts a young apprentice, Li Cu, in the Tomb of the Sea.
+Reunited with allies from the other eight families, they take on the evil Clan Wang who seeks to end the nine families and the world with them if possible.

 Sequels ➔ Zhang Qiling finally returns and the Iron Triangle (Wu Xie, Qiling, and Pangzi) are reunited once again in a serious of new adventures.
-Although related, these films (Reunion, Ultimate Note) focus once more on Wu Xie and his friends rather than Li Cu and the families in general.
+Although related, these films (Reunion) focus once more on Wu Xie and his friends once again rather than Li Cu and the families in general.

 The nine families are generally sorted into three ‘tiers’ or ‘gates’ based on their power and influence within the community.

 Upper Gates ➔ Tend to be larger, wealthier, more powerful families.
 Not necessarily large in the immediate family, but extensive in terms of their extended family, apprentices, connections, etc. Undertake large operations involving more manpower.